 Use It in Every Room

-Though it takes a bit more thought and preparation to install shiplap in the bathroom than it does in other rooms, this stunning, airy bathroom seen on A Beautiful Mess is proof that it's worth the extra steps.
-You'll want to ensure the planks are treated against moisture before you attempt this look—but if you're tired of tile, shiplap is a unique alternative.Continue to 4 of 19 below.
+Though it takes a bit more thought and preparation to install shiplap in the bathroom than it does in other rooms, this stunning, airy bathroom from A Beautiful Mess is proof that it's worth the extra steps.
+You'll want to ensure the planks are treated against moisture before you attempt this look—but if you're tired of tile, shiplap is a unique alternative.Continue to 3 of 18 below.

 Create a Shiplap Headboard

 Your headboard is the focal point of your bedroom, and shiplap forms the basis of a rustic yet refined look that can be done in a weekend.
-This DIY headboard from jamiezanotti looks like it cost hundreds of dollars at a high end store, and the built-in nightstands and ledge for knickknacks help create a cozy, snug space.Continue to 5 of 19 below.
+This DIY headboard from jamiezanotti on Instagram looks like it cost hundreds of dollars at a high-end store, and the built-in nightstands and ledge for knickknacks help create a cozy, snug space.Continue to 4 of 18 below.

 Wall to Ceiling Shiplap

-This cozy farmhouse kitchen seen on The Inspired Room is giving us all the shiplap feels.
+This cozy farmhouse kitchen from The Inspired Room is giving us all the shiplap feels.
 Picking the same pattern for walls and ceiling can help define a space and point one's focus toward the room's furnishings.
-You can even switch up the colors on the shiplap to make a room feel bigger or smaller.Continue to 8 of 19 below.
+You can even switch up the colors on the shiplap to make a room feel bigger or smaller.Continue to 7 of 18 below.

 Open a Hallway

 Vertical lines help draw the eye forward and make a room feel taller.
-This hallway look from The Style Files uses a shiplap ceiling to make a narrow hallway feel wider and more spacious.
-Copy this look in small dens, patios or anywhere you want to add visual texture and create a more open look.Continue to 10 of 19 below.
+This hallway from The Style Files look uses a shiplap ceiling to make a narrow hallway feel wider and more spacious.
+Copy this look in small dens, patios or anywhere you want to add visual texture and create a more open look.Continue to 9 of 18 below.

 A Shiplapped Shower

-Here's another shiplap bathroom idea that utilizes the paneling—only in the shower.
-Blogger Flippin Wendy was sick of standard bathroom tile, so she opted to try a shiplap material called AZEK.
+Here's another shiplap bathroom idea from Flippin Wendy that utilizes the paneling—only in the shower.
+If you're sick of standard bathroom tile, you can opt to try a shiplap material called AZEK.
 With a little patience and water-tight installation, she gave her space a unique and nautical feel we love.
-As with any white shower, you'll want to take steps to keep it clean to maintain the fresh look.Continue to 12 of 19 below.
+As with any white shower, you'll want to take steps to keep it clean to maintain the fresh look.Continue to 11 of 18 below.

 A Stunning Entryway

 Whether you have a small foyer or you have room to play with, shiplap can help create dedicated spaces and visual interest in your entryway.
-We love this super-organized shiplap entryway from Bria Hammel Interiors; creating a welcoming space like this one in your mudroom or entryway always offers a warm welcome after a long day.Continue to 13 of 19 below.
+We love this super-organized shiplap entryway from briahammelinteriors on Instagram.
+Creating a welcoming space like this one in your mudroom or entryway always offers a warm welcome after a long day.Continue to 12 of 18 below.

 A Rustic Bathroom

 One of the best things about shiplap is that it doesn't have to look polished to look good.
-This hunter green bathroom from newleafcustomhomesdallas is proof that a matte shiplap can give off a vintage feel without feeling too stuffy or overly polished.
-Plus, horizontal lines help this small bathroom feel even bigger.Continue to 17 of 19 below.
+This hunter green bathroom from newleafcustomhomesdallas on Instagram is proof that a matte shiplap can give off a vintage feel without feeling too stuffy or overly polished.
+Plus, horizontal lines help this small bathroom feel even bigger.Continue to 16 of 18 below.

-This open concept living room from truelockdesigns uses just a sprinkling of rustic shiplap to help create a separate space and set a decor palate for the rest of the room.
-If whitewashed shiplap isn't your thing, you can stain it with any natural wood color to add rustic charm.Continue to 18 of 19 below.
+This open concept living room from truelockdesigns on Instagram uses just a sprinkling of rustic shiplap to help create a separate space and set a decor palate for the rest of the room.
+If whitewashed shiplap isn't your thing, you can stain it with any natural wood color to add rustic charm.Continue to 17 of 18 below.

 Mix and Match Textures

-This farmhouse-inspired kitchen by Sita Montgomery Interiors utilizes both shiplap and white brick to pull the whole look together.
+This farmhouse-inspired kitchen from Sita Montgomery Interiors utilizes both shiplap and white brick to pull the whole look together.
 We love that the horizontal lines are woven throughout the kitchen island and behind and above the stove.
-Keeping the same color palette is a great way to mix and match textures without the style feeling disjointed.Continue to 19 of 19 below.
+Keeping the same color palette is a great way to mix and match textures without the style feeling disjointed.Continue to 18 of 18 below.